NCAR/python-tutorial/source/tutorials/yourfirst.rst

 .. seealso::

-   You can watch a video recording of  `Part I <https://drive.google.com/file/d/1PU6UxI1p0kCqQbHmSKuP-ox5rtoxPLtX/view?usp=sharing>`_ of this tutorial online.
+   You can watch the `video recording of  Part I <https://drive.google.com/file/d/1PU6UxI1p0kCqQbHmSKuP-ox5rtoxPLtX/view?usp=sharing>`_ of this tutorial online, and we have a write-up of the `question and answer session following Part I, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq/>`_.

 ..